godotengine/godot-docs/contributing/documentation/docs_image_guidelines.rst

 Sometimes an image needs something extra to properly direct the readers attention, or make something clear.
 Outlines and arrows can be used for this purpose.
-For these types of edits Inkscape is the recommended open source program, it can be downloaded `here <https://inkscape.org/release/inkscape-1.2.1/>`_.
+For these types of edits Inkscape is the recommended open source program, it can be downloaded from the `official Inkscape website <https://inkscape.org/release/inkscape-1.2.1/>`_.
 Like Krita, if you're on linux you can also check your distributions repository or get it from Flathub.